infinum/react-mobx-translatable/README.md

 * Default: ``(store) => {i18n: i18n.store}``
 * If you have the i18n object in the root of the store (the default function can map the value), you don't need to call ``init``

-#### translatable(Component)
+#### translatable(Component|String[])

-Method receives a component that should be decorated and returns the wrapped component.
-Translatable decorator is also making the Component an observer.
+Method can receive either an array of strings or a React component.

+* Array of strings - Used for connecting the store from ``Provider`` to the component.
+Translatable is returning a new function that accepts a React component.
+* React component - The function will wrap the passed component

-Note: If using with other decorators, ``translatable`` should be the innermost.
+In both cases, the wrapped component will also be an observer.
+If using with other decorators, ``translatable`` should be the innermost one.

 ## Example